-In [RPL09] a foot-leg-torso articulated model is fitted to a ToF image stream for gait analysis using the so-called posecut algorithm [KRBT08].
-Here the segmentation and pose problem is formulated as the minimization of cost function based on a Conditional Random Field (CRF).
-This has the advantage that all information in the image (edges, background and foreground appearances), as well as the prior information on the shape and pose of the subject can be combined and used in a Bayesian framework.
-In Fig. 11 an example of the fit of a human articulated model to a gait sequence of ToF data is shown (from [RPL09]).
+In [RPL09], a foot-leg-torso articulated model is fitted to a ToF image stream for gait analysis using the so-called posecut algorithm [KRBT08].
+Here the segmentation and pose problem is formulated as the minimization of a cost function based on a Conditional Random Field (CRF).
+This has the advantage that all information in the image (edges, background and foreground appearances) as well as the prior information on the shape and pose of the subject can be combined and used in a Bayesian framework.
+Fig. 11 shows an example of the fit of a human articulated model to a gait sequence of ToF data (from [RPL09]).

-Recent work considers the application of ToF-sensors for user tracking and man-machine-interaction.
-Tracking people in a smart room, i.e. multi-modal environments where the audible and visible actions of people inside the rooms are recorded and analyzed automatically, can benefit from the usage of ToF-sensors [GLA08b].
-The described approach comprises one ToF- and six RGB-sensors.
+Recent work considers the application of ToF cameras to user tracking and human machine interaction.
+Tracking people in smart rooms, i.e. multi-modal environments where the audible and visible actions of people inside the rooms are recorded and analyzed automatically, can benefit from the use of ToF cameras [GLA\08b].
+The described approach comprises one ToF and six RGB cameras.
 A refined shape-from-silhouette technique, based on an initial binary foreground segmentation for RGB- and range data, is used to construct the visual hulls for the people to be tracked.
-Another different tracking approach has been discussed in [HHK08].
-Here, only one ToF-sensor is used observing a scene at an oblique angle.
+Another different tracking approach has been discussed in [HHK\08].
+Here, only one ToF camera is used to observe a scene at an oblique angle.
 Segmented 3D data of non-background clusters are projected onto a plane, i.e. the floor, and are approximated by ellipses.
-Due to occlusion, the tracking involves merging and elimination of individual clusters
+Due to occlusion, the tracking involves merging and elimination of individual clusters.

 The estimation of range flow can facilitate the robust interpretation of complex gestures.
-In [SJB02] the authors propose methods that estimate range flow from both range and intensity data.
+In [SJB02], the authors propose methods that estimate range flow from both range and intensity data.
 These methods are of particular value for ToF camera applications because ToF cameras provide both types of data simultaneously and in a perfectly registered fashion.

-The incorporation of ToF-sensors in a mobile robot system has been studied in [SBSS08].
-The goal was to setup an environment model and to localize human interaction partners in this environment.
+The incorporation of ToF cameras in a mobile robot system has been studied in [SBSS08].
+The goal was to set up an environment model and to localize human interaction partners in this environment.
 This is achieved by tracking 3D points using an optical flow approach and a weak object model with a cylindrical shape.
-In [GLA08a] a system to control an industry robot by gestures is described.
-The system incorporates a monocular 2D/3D sensor [LHLW07].
-The range image is used for a first hand segmentation, followed by a fusion with the 2D color information.
-The posture classification uses a learning based techniques.
+In [GLA\08a], a system to control an industry robot by gestures is described.
+The system incorporates a monocular 2D/3D camera [LHLW07] and is based on a technique for fast and robust hand segmentation using 2D/3D images [GLHL07].
+The range image is used for an initial segmentation, followed by a fusion with the 2D color information.
+The posture classification uses a learning-based technique.

-9. Light-Fields
+9. Light Fields

-Light-field techniques focus on the representation and reconstruction of the so-called plenoptic function, which describes the intensity of all light-rays at any point in 3D.
-Thus, light-fields are capable of describing complex lighting and material attributes from a set of input images without a tedious reconstruction of geometry and material properties [ZC03].
-Image synthesis based on light-fields incorporates interpolation techniques applied to spatially neighboring rays.
+Light field techniques focus on the representation and reconstruction of the so-called plenoptic function, which describes the intensity of all light rays at any point in 3D.
+Thus, light fields are capable of describing complex lighting and material attributes from a set of input images without a tedious reconstruction of geometry and material properties [ZC03].
+Image synthesis based on light fields incorporates interpolation techniques applied to spatially neighboring rays.
 If these neighboring rays do not correspond to neighboring object points, ghosting artifacts arise, which can only be resolved by using a dense sampling of the plenoptic function, thus requiring a large number of input images [CTCS00].